Music Performance And Industry BA (Hons)

 2019/20 New Entrants, Full Time

-The BA (Hons) Music Performance and Industry degree at Liverpool Media Academy is designed to cultivate and develop you as the artist or performer that you want to be.
+The BA (Hons) Music Performance and Industry degree at LMA is designed to cultivate and develop you as the artist or performer that you want to be.
 Whether you are part of a band, a solo performer, songwriter, composer, session musician or producer, LMA will develop your skills and prepare you for work in the music industry.

 For the LMA student, music is not just a career - it is a lifestyle.
 This lifestyle can consist of recording a song in the fully-equipped 32 channel recording studio one day, composing a movie soundtrack another day and rehearsing for a performance at the Echo Arena the next.
 All LMA tutors have worked, and continue to work, in the industry in a variety of musical, technical and creative business fields.
 It will help to instil the discipline, training and professional standards and expectations that the industry demands.